chengzhengqian/czq-comint.el/czq-comint.md

 This is particularly handy after running `export PATH=…` within the REPL.
 The command redirects a `printf` into the process, parses the resulting path, and refreshes the cached completion candidates in place.
+File suggestions are drawn directly from `czq-comint-current-directory`, so the completion menu stays aligned with the prompt tracker.
+Enable `czq-comint-completion-debug` (or call `czq-comint-completion-toggle-debug`) to log whether completions are sourced from commands or files while inspecting behaviour.

 Buffer-local helpers you may want to inspect during development: